How do I determine if a Tree is Protected Before Removing It

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

 Can I take down a protected tree?